sheh1000/zabbix-telegram/README.md

 ##F.A.Q.##

 **1. Where can i get telegram user id?**
-- Add Bot contact in Telegram
 - Write one message at least to your Telegram bot
 - Set debug level to `DEBUG` (`logging.conf`)
 - Send trigger notification (action) from zabbix
 - Check debug.log, you can see picture like this: